 At the beginning of each rehearsal process, company members are asked to abide by Acme's Statement of Principles

-Drugs and alcohol are not permitted at company events.
+Drugs and alcohol are not permitted at company events, and company members are strictly prohibited from being under the influence at such events.
 Consequences will include removal from the event, and may include removal from the current production or termination from the company.

 THE PARENT'S ROLE IN ACME